Free or Low-Cost Programs

 Paying for Sexual Health Care Services

-In California you have the right to free or low-cost reproductive health care if you don’t have insurance, don’t want to use your parents’ insurance or can’t afford it on your own.
+In California you have the right to free or low-cost reproductive health care if you don’t have insurance, don’t want to use your spouse’s or parent’s insurance, or can’t afford it on your own.
 Three California programs can help you pay for care.
 Eligibility is determined based on how much you earn.
 Some clinics have sliding fee scales: they charge a smaller fee to people who have less money.
 You can access many of these services regardless of your immigration status.
 You just need to qualify financially and show that you are a California resident.

 1. Family PACT